philwhiles/frettler/README.md

 ## Synopsis
 This is a CLI program, written in Java 11, that calculates scales, modes and chords and displays them on fretboard representations.
 It comes with out of the box knowledge of the standard tuning and number of strings for guitar, bass guitar, mandolin, ukelele and banjo, but through use of the optional arguments, can display its full scales and chords for any fretted instrument you may imagine.
+If your instrument or its tuning is not one of the out of box instruments, take a look at the [Custom Instrument](#Custom-Instrument)

 Frettler performs most of its scale and chord calculations using first principles, only the `chord` subcommand resorts to a database of predetermined fingerings.